adithyanatarajan2000/credit_risk_EDA/README.md

 ## Next Steps:

-- Convert notebook into a Streamlit or Power BI dashboard
+- Convert notebook into a Streamlit or Power BI dashboard for non-technical users to interactively explore risk factors.
-- Package results into a stakeholder-facing report
+- Package results into a stakeholder-facing reports.

 ---